Skipped to content

 The development of this project wouldn’t be possible without the collaboration and support of our industry partners.
 Industry and government have engaged in a joint letter of intent, as the participation of both sectors is needed to ensure the successful transition to a lower emissions future.

-Port Authority plans to provide 5 Shore Power connection points within the Bays Port precinct – with 4 for bulk ships at Glebe Island and 1 for cruise ships at the White Bay Cruise Terminal.
+Port Authority’s plans include 5 Shore Power connection points within the Bays Port precinct – with 4 for bulk ships at Glebe Island and 1 for cruise ships at the White Bay Cruise Terminal.

 Shore Power considerations